Come Play

 Come Play is a 2020 American supernatural horror thriller film written and directed by Jacob Chase, based on his own short film titled Larry.
 The film stars Gillian Jacobs, John Gallagher Jr., Azhy Robertson, and Winslow Fegley.
-A gruesome monster named "Larry" manifests itself through smart phones and mobile devices while trying to take Oliver, a lonely boy desperate for a friend.
+A gruesome monster named "Larry" manifests itself through smartphones and mobile devices while trying to take Oliver, a lonely boy desperate for a friend.

 Come Play was released in the United States on October 30, 2020, by Focus Features.
 The film received mixed reviews from critics and grossed $13 million against a budget of $9 million.

 Plot

-Oliver is a young non-verbal autistic boy, who uses a tablet computer and phone to communicate.
-He is taken care of by his mother, Sarah, while his father Marty spends most of his time at work trying to make ends meet.
+Oliver is a young non-verbal autistic boy, who uses a tablet computer and smartphone to communicate.
+He is taken care of by his mother Sarah, while his father Marty spends most of his time at work to support the family.
 Sarah and Marty's marriage has become difficult to the extent that Marty moves out.

-One night, Oliver notices an app on his tablet, "Misunderstood Monsters," narrating the story of a lonely monster named Larry who "just wants a friend."
-While reading the story, lights flicker by themselves.
-At school, Oliver is bullied by his classmates due to his condition, luring him into a field and discarding his mobile phone.
+One night, Oliver notices a mysterious electronic book in his tablet, "Misunderstood Monsters", narrating the story of a lonely monster named Larry who "wants a friend".
+As Oliver begins reading the story, his bedroom lights flicker.
+At school, Oliver is bullied by his classmates due to his condition, leading to loneliness and a desire for friendship.

-Sarah organizes a sleepover so that Oliver can become more social, inviting the three boys who bullied him.
-One of the boys retrieves the tablet and reads Larry’s story.
-Suddenly, lights go out, and Larry appears, visible only through the tablet's camera app.
-Larry then attacks Byron, and all three terrified boys blame Oliver for the incident.
-In the following days, Sarah begins to see the same strange things Oliver did.
-Through the tablet, Larry expresses his wish to take Oliver away to be his friend.
+Sarah organizes a sleepover for Oliver to make him more social, inviting his three classmates who bullied him.
+One of the classmates retrieves Oliver's tablet, and reads Larry's story.
+Suddenly, the house lights go out, and through the tablet's camera, the boys see an image of Larry lingering in the darkness.
+In disbelief of the presence, Byron investigates and is invisibly attacked, causing all three terrified boys to blame Oliver for the incident.
+In the following days, Sarah begins to notice Larry's manifestation.
+Using the tablet's microphone, Larry expresses its desire to take Oliver away from the human world, terrifying Sarah.

 That night, Marty takes Oliver to his night-shift parking lot attendant job.
-Larry, revealed as a skeletal creature similar to a ghoul, begins to stalk them.
-When Marty witnesses Larry picking Oliver off from the ground, he finally believes Sarah's claims of a monstrous creature seeking a friend.
-They break the tablet to prevent Larry from entering the real world and abducting Oliver, after realizing its intent to take a friend back to its realm permanently.
+Larry, revealed to be a pale skeletal creature similar to a ghoul, begins to stalk them.
+When Marty witnesses Larry picking Oliver off from the ground, he finally believes Sarah's claims of an entity reaching out to them.
+After realizing that Larry is a creature from another dimension seeking a human friend to join his realm, they break the tablet to prevent it from emerging and abducting Oliver.

-Byron is traumatized from the incident at Oliver's house but comes clean on what really happened, absolving Oliver of blame.
-Byron and Oliver were once good friends, but their friendship ended badly, which also ended their mothers' friendship.
-They both reconcile at school, with Oliver and Byron becoming friends again.